-The HAI Leadership Award is presented to individuals who have displayed outstanding vision, leadership, and courage in the worldwide struggle against AIDS.
+The Award is presented to individuals who have displayed outstanding vision, leadership, and courage in the worldwide struggle against AIDS.

-In January 2009, Maurice Tempelsman received the HAI Leadership Award.
-Mr. Tempelsman serves as Chairman of HAIís International Advisory Council.
+In 2009, Maurice Tempelsman received the HAI Leadership Award.
+Mr. Tempelsman serves as Chairman of HAI’s International Advisory Council.
 He has been instrumental in helping HAI establish research collaborations in Africa.
-Such programs train students and researchers and help build capacity in developing countries.
+Those programs train students and researchers and help build capacity in developing countries.

 President Olusegun Obasanjo of Nigeria received the Leadership Award in 2003 at at a special ceremony in the Nigerian capital of Abuja.
-While president, he demonstrated exceptional political commitment by setting up the Presidential Action Committee on AIDS, of which he was chairman.
+While president, he demonstrated exceptional political commitment by setting up the Presidential Action Committee on AIDS, which he chaired.
 In addition, he established a multi-sectoral National Action Committee on AIDS to lead a broad-based expanded response to HIV and AIDS in Nigeria.

 Former U.S. Ambassador to the United Nations, Richard Holbrooke recevied the award in 2000.
 Mr. Holbrooke initiated the first ever UN session to address AIDS, not only as a health crisis, but also as a security threat affecting every person around the world.
 His commitment lead to a broader level of support for research, and inspiring increased compassion for people living with HIV.

 Deeda Blair received the HAI Leadership Award in 1999.
 Since the early 1980s, she has worked tirelessly with scientists to seek government and philanthropic support for research.
 She is a powerful advocate for increased funding for HIV/AIDS.
 Through her fundraising efforts, young scientists have been trained and needed equipment has been purchased and put to use.
 She believes that research is a productive, humane investment.